 If you are in the process of repairing your credit, don't get too hung up on the month to month fluctuations of your credit score.
 Remember, it's the long term effects we're shooting for, not the next day results.
 It's just like going on a diet — even if you are strictly following your diet, the body naturally fluctuates on a daily basis and from one day to another you may see a gain.
 But in the long run, if you are following the diet (which includes not just diet, but exercise), you will get results.

-Some quick reasons why your score may go up/down during your credit repair efforts:
+Some quick reasons why your score may go up/down during your credit repair efforts.

 - You've removed an old trade line.
 The credit scoring models likes to see a credit history of at least 60 months on all active trade lines.

 - You've removed an account which was showing as open with a zero balance.
 This may have put your over all credit card limits ratio way over 25 percent used.
-Let's say you had 3 cards showing, 2 with 50 percent of the $1,000 limit used, and one with a credit limit of $5,000 with zero used.
+Let's say you have 3 cards showing, two with 50 percent of the $1,000 limit used, and one with a credit limit of $5,000 with zero used.
 This takes you from 14 percent of your credit limit used to 50 percent of your credit limit used.
 Remember, credit scoring rates you favorably if you have less than 25 percent of your total balance used.
 Jacking up your available credit balance to 50 percent may wipe out the benefits of removing old late payments.

 - Any item showing as disputed may decrease your score.

 - Removal of any installment loans such as car and mortgages from your credit report.
 The scoring model likes to see a balanced report, with both installment and revolving lines of credit.

 Remember, these are potential reasons, and depending on the rest of your credit report may or may not have any effect.